fbpx

 POLYNESIAN CULTURAL CENTER

-The Polynesian Cultural Center is one of the top attractions on Oahu.
+The Polynesian Cultural Center is one of the top attractions in Oahu.
 Not only do they have a nice luau and theatrical presentation, but you also can participate in tons of cool hands-on activities.
 Find the best prices here.

-I have a full guide to the Polynesian Cultural Center HERE where you can figure out which ticket package is right for your family.
+I have a full guide to the Polynesian Cultural Center HERE, where you can figure out which ticket package is right for your family.

 TOA LUAU